tobybreckon/chroma-keying/README.md

 To try this out:
 - copy and paste the code from this example [invisibility_cloak.py](invisibility_cloak.py) into your Visual Studio Code window (replacing all earlier code) again save (File > Save)
 - point your webcam to a clear(ish) area of the room with no people or (green) chroma-keying material in view; and run the code (click _"Run > Run Without Debugging"_)
-- ......
+- _[ a window of the current background image captured by the code should be displayed in one window, and the live image view in another ]_
-- bring the (green) chroma-keying material into view and _left click_ on it to select its Hue
+- bring the (green) chroma-keying material into view and _left click_ on it to select its Hue as before

+You should now see objects that are covered by the chroma-keying material are cloaked using information background from the captured scene background image.

+You can reset the background image by _pressing the space key_; you can _right click_ to reset the Hue selection

-[ stuff on opening/closing morph - with examples ]
+[ add stuff on opening/closing morph - with examples ]

 **Advanced:** [ sliders for the various parameters ]